ron-rivest/MIT-6.S898-climate-change/resources.md

   https://www.youtube.com/watch?time_continue=1&v=dwVsD9CiokY

 * _Climate model codes (in order of increasing complexity)_\
-  * Brian Rose (University at Albany)'s `climlab`: process-oriented climate modeling https://climlab.readthedocs.io/en/latest/intro.html
+  * Brian Rose (University at Albany)'s `climlab`: process-oriented climate modeling\
+    A helpful framework for building your own simple climate model from the bottom-up https://climlab.readthedocs.io/en/latest/intro.html

-  * University of Exeter's `isca`: a framework for idealized global circulation modelling https://github.com/ExeClim/Isca
+  * University of Exeter's `isca`: a framework for idealized global circulation modelling\
+    The kind of climate model used to test climate dynamics hypotheses without all the complications of the real system https://github.com/ExeClim/Isca

-  * The National Center for Atmospheric Research's *Community Earth System Model* This is a world-class climate model and is the caliber of model used to inform policy makers http://www.cesm.ucar.edu/
+  * The National Center for Atmospheric Research's *Community Earth System Model*\
+    This is a world-class climate model and is the caliber of model used to inform policy makers\
+    http://www.cesm.ucar.edu/

 ## Computer Science technology applied to Climate Change